itonasd/c-basic-library/README.md

-it literally can store any data type lol.
-including itself, any structs if cast properly.
-not type safe since i use void pointer everywhere xd.
+an array, once created, if it fits, it can be stored
+type unsafe

 ## Nested Array Guide
 ~~~